Blandin Community Broadband Program: A Look Back At Impact

 Iron Range Resources and Rehabilitation Board (IRRRB) and St. Louis County fund Blandin to bring the Blandin Community Broadband Program to six Iron Range communities: Aitkin County, Bois Forte Reservation/Cook/Orr, Chisholm, Ely, Hibbing, and Mt.
 Iron-Buhl.

-Minnesota Legislature updates the state’s broadband goals to 1) 25 megabits per second download (Mbps) and 3 Mbps upload by 2022 and 2) 100/20 Mbps by 2026 for all Minnesota businesses and homes.
+Minnesota Legislature updates the state’s broadband goals to 1) 25 megabits per second upload (Mbps) and 3 Mbps by 2022 and 2) 100/20 Mbps by 2026 for all Minnesota businesses and homes.

 PP&E partners with the nascent Minnesota Rural Broadband Coalition to design and host the state’s first “Broadband Day on the Hill” event for rural broadband advocates.